MissVeronica/um-members-directory-csv/README.md

 3. Column separator semicolon or comma
 4. Export User list with for example the "Export User Data" plugin to your spreadsheet application. https://wordpress.org/plugins/export-user-data/
 5. CSV File uploads folder: .../wp-content/uploads/ultimatemember/
+6. Use a FTP client or FileManager for the upload.

 ## UM Textarea format
 1. Same format as CSV file ie two columns and one User ID and your comment one user per line